IanMcFadden/Trait_Correlates_of_Spatial_Aggregation/README.md

 ## NOTE:
 ## This script uses dummy names for stem and habitat data
-## Change the names to your stem data to use the function
+## Change the names to those used in your data to use the functions

 ## From:
 ## McFadden et al. 2019.
 Disentangling the functional trait correlates